 Nineveh SEED (Sustainable Enterprise Economic Development) is a unique initiative designed to help Iraqi Christians get back on their feet.
-It will include a range of programs to revitalize the local economy and create jobs in the Nineveh Plain.
-Working with local church and community leaders in the region, the Foundation is focusing on projects such as deep-water wells and linked irrigation systems, greenhouses and other agricultural assistance; small-business grants; construction assistance, tourism initiatives and more.
+It includes a range of programs to revitalize the local economy and create jobs in the Nineveh Plain.
+Working with local church and community leaders in the region, the Foundation is focusing on projects such as deep-water wells and linked irrigation systems, greenhouses and other agricultural assistance; small-business grants; construction assistance and more.
 Nineveh SEED is envisioned as a long-term investment and will necessitate the support of the international community and major donors.

 In October 2019, after extensive planning, we were excited to open the first Olive Tree Center in Madaba, Jordan.
 The purpose behind this center was to make a place of refuge and hope for those we serve.
 This community center serves mostly Iraqi Christian refugees and has provided aid, comfort and a sense of community to many families seeking a renewed direction or assistance with resources.